-A. DEFINITIONS IDENTIFICATION OF MILITARY-CONNECTED STUDENTS
+IDENTIFICATION OF MILITARY-CONNECTED STUDENTS

-Each school principal shall annually identify all military-connected students enrolled in the school and shall develop a means for identifying and serving their unique needs. of students in the school who have immediate family members in the active or reserve components of the Armed Forces of the United States.
+Each principal shall annually identify all military-connected students enrolled in the school and shall develop a means for serving their unique needs.
 For purposes of this section, a military-connected student is defined as a student who has a parent, step-parent, sibling, or any other person who resides in the same household serving in the active or reserve components of the Army, Navy, Air Force, Marine Corps, Coast Guard, or National Guard.